dallasplunkett/todo_app/README.md

 # Todo App
-A simple todo application to practice programming.
+A simple todo application to practice the MVC architecture.

 ### How to Use
 1. Download the repo